 Three hours.
+Prerequisite: One other course in philosophy or permission of instructor.
 Survey of influential philosophers and philosophical movements on the European continent from the eighteenth century to the present.
 Among the major philosophical movements covered are critical philosophy, romanticism, objective idealism, Marxism, phenomenology, existentialism, and deconstruction.
 Representative readings are included from major figures such as Hegel, Schopenhauer, Marx, Kierkegaard, Nietzsche, Husserl, Heidegger, Sartre, and Derrida.